-Many resources on the web and the wider internet are no longer self-contained, but have hardcoded dependencies on resources delivered by third parties, such as content delivery networks and cloud providers.
+Many resources on the web and the wider internet are no longer self-contained, but have hard-coded dependencies on resources delivered by third parties, such as content delivery networks and cloud providers.
 These are used for critical features such as navigation.
 An outage somewhere in this chain can ripple an avalanche of unintended outages throughout many different systems.
-An example is the website of a registry that needs to be available to be used in case of emergencies to notify the administrators of a certain domain, but turns out to depend on 3rd party Javascript sources.
+An example is the who is of a registry that needs to be able to be used in case of emergencies to notify the administrators of a certain domain, but turns out to depend on 3rd party Javascript sources